Nareshix/rsql/lazysql/README.md

 - LazySql is a sqlite library for rust
 - Has compile time guarantees
 - Ergonomic
 - Fast.
-Automatically caches and reuses preparred statements for you
+Automatically caches and reuses prepared statements for you
-- Some downsides that may or may not get fixed in future
+- Some downsides that may or may not be fixed in future
   1. it follows an opinionated API design
   2. Doesn't support BLOBS
   3. Doesn't support Batch Execution.